orblivion/offline-cryptoparty/crypto_during.md

 ### Verify Thunderbird installer

-TODO actual file and command names

 * Thunderbird is a bit more of a PITA
 * verify checksum file

-`gpg --verify thunderbird_checksum`
+`gpg --verify thunderbird_SHA1SUMS.asc`

+* We proved Mozilla endorses the SHA-1 sum, now we see that the SHA-1 sum matches our installer.
+  * Windows: `fciv "Thunderbird Setup 24.2.0.exe" -sha1`
+  * Mac: `openssl sha1 "Thunderbird 24.2.0.dmg"`
-* look in checksum file, find mac and win installer checksums TODO give filenames
+* look in `thunderbird_SHA1SUMS` file
+  * find the checksum for your installer
+  * see that it points to your installer

 #### Windows: